Solinair

 Solinair d.o.o. is a Slovenian airline based at Ljubljana Jože Pučnik Airport.
-It mainly operates charter cargo services for various logistics companies such as DHL and also offers aircraft maintenance.
+It mainly operates charter cargo and passenger services for various logistics companies such as DHL and also offers aircraft maintenance.

-Overview
+History

 The airline was established and started operations in 1991.
 In July 2015, Solinair laid off its entire fleet.
 While one Saab 340 was returned to its lessor, two Boeing 737-400Fs have been sold for unknown reasons.
 Since September 2015, Solinair has been operating Airbus A300-600RF aircraft.

 Destinations

 Solinair operates ad-hoc cargo charter flights on behalf of other airlines and logistics companies as well as ACMI services.